 What is covered in the Learn to Row Programme?

 The Learn to Programme (LTR) is structured into 6 specific areas of focus.
 Initially, the new member will be shown around the shed, and given a briefing on boat handling, shed etiquette, location and storage of equipment, and safety on and off the river.
 During the winter months, safety is very important, due to boating activities in the dark.
 Next comes familiarisation with boat configurations, setting up boats to suit individuals, and oar selection.
 On water lessons then cover the basics of sweep and scull rowing configurations, the 4 phases of the rowing cycle, and how to row as a team member.
 At these initial sessions, safe operating procedures are highlighted, in relation to operating a boat on the river, and awareness of other river traffic, particularly City Cats.
-Latter lessons then focus on technique improvement, developing automatic responses to balance and timing, and preparing for graduation.
+Later lessons then focus on technique improvement, developing automatic responses to balance and timing, and preparing for graduation.

 At the end of the 4 lessons, most members are sufficiently skilled that they are then able to use the club equipment during the morning training sessions, recognising that continual improvement only comes with effort and coaching support.
-Extra advanced lessons are offered once the 4 Saturday mornings have been completed at a time that suits the group.
+Extra advanced lessons are offered for 2 months once the 4 Saturday mornings have been completed at a time that suits the group.
 The intention is to offer skill correction while the squad completes some long distance (5km to 7km) rowing in the advanced lessons.